 Transferred earth potentials refer to the phenomenon of the earth potential of one location appearing at another location where there is a contrasting earth potential [15].
-Specifically, during a fault condition the grounding grid of an electrical substation attains a voltage (the Ground Potential Rise, or GPR) which can be on the order of thousands of volts.
-This voltage (or a fraction of it) may be transferred out to a non-fault site by a ground conductor (such as metal pipes, rails, metallic fences, etc.) leaving the substation area.
+Specifically, during a fault condition the grounding grid of an electrical substation attains a voltage (the Ground Potential Rise, or GPR) which can be of the order of thousands of volts.
+This voltage (or a fraction of it) may be transferred out to a non-fault site by a ground conductor (such as metal pipes, rails, metallic fences, etc.) leaving the substation area

-This situation may produce serious hazards and must to be avoided to ensure the protection of the personnel, of the equipment and, in general, of the living beings at the non-faulted end [16].
+This situation may produce serious hazards and must to be avoided to ensure the protection of the personnel, of the equipment and, in general, of the living beings at the nonfaulted end [16].

 The importance of the problem results from the very high difference of potential finally produced, which is often possible.
-Main danger uses to be from the contact of the touch type.
-That is, when a person standing at a remote location far away from the substation site touches a conductor connected to the grounding grid, or touches a conductor not directly connected to the grounding grid but with a high voltage level (a fraction of the GPR) produced by an induced potential on it.
+Main danger is of the 'touch type', i.e. when a person standing at a remote location far away from the substation site touches a conductor connected to the grounding grid, or touches a conductor not directly connected to the grounding grid but with a high voltage level (a fraction of the GPR) produced by an induced potential on it.

 Fortunately, in most instances the potential difference will be too low to cause a shock hazard to persons or livestock.
-However, the difference of voltage between close points on the earth surface may be enough to produce some discomforts to sensible persons (like children), or to affect the livestock (it has been reported that as little as 0.5 V rms can affect the milk production of the cattle [17]).
-On the other hand, the presence of these transferred potentials due to buried conductors may also produce the anomalous operation of some electrical equipment or the distorsion in the measurement instruments or electronic devices [16, 18].
+However, the difference of voltage between close points on the earth surface may be enough to produce some discomforts to sensitive persons (like children), or to affect the livestock (i.e. problems with the milk production of the cattle have been reported [17]).
+On the other hand, the presence of these transferred potentials due to buried conductors may also produce the anomalous operation of some electrical equipment or the distortion in the measurement instruments or electronic devices [16,18].

-In references [1, 16], it can be found a discussion of the means can be taken to protect against the danger of transferred potentials in communications circuits, rails, low-voltage neutral wires, portable equipment and tools supplied from substation, piping, auxiliary building and fences.
+In references [1,16] a discussion on the means that can be taken to protect against the danger of transferred earth potentials in communications circuits, rails, low-voltage neutral wires, portable equipment and tools supplied from substation, piping, auxiliary building and fences can be found.

-Generally, there are two main cases of transferred potentials: a) the trasference of the Ground Potential Rise to distant points of the grounding site by means of a conductor directly linked to the earthing system; and b), the transference of a fraction of the Ground Potential Rise to distant points of the grounding site by the existence of conductors close to the earthing grid but not directly connected to it (these conductors are energized to a fraction of the GPR when an eddy current is derived to the grounding grid during a fault condition).
+Generally, there are two main cases of transferred potentials: (a) the transference of the Ground Potential Rise to distant points of the grounding site by means of a conductor directly linked to the earthing system; and (b), the transference of a fraction of the Ground Potential Rise to distant points of the grounding site by the existence of conductors close to the earthing grid but not directly connected to it (these conductors are energized to a fraction of the GPR when an eddy current is derived to the grounding grid during a fault condition).
 In both cases, the potential distribution on the earth surface will be significantly modified.
-And this could imply a serious safety problem when it affects to non-protected areas [15].
+This could imply a serious safety problem when it affects non-protected areas [15].